 Lunch: we provide fresh bread, sandwich fillings, fruit and a dessert for you to assemble your own packed lunches.

 Dinner: simple home-cooked food such as roast chicken with mash and greens, mushroom risotto, pasta carbonara, steak and chips, etc.

 Simple holiday accommodation with shared rooms.
 We have an option to reserve a holiday home in the village of La Bourbole, near the Puy de Sancy.
 It is possible to land in nearby fields.
 We will confirm this destination a few days before departure, once the weather forecast is available.

 Consider bringing the following extra bits of kit:

 1 week or more before departure you can cancel with a full refund.

 If you wish to cancel after that, you may do so with a full refund if you need to isolate due to Covid.
 Otherwise, we may keep your deposit (£100).
 We will try to ensure this is not necessary (eg. by finding someone to replace you).
 In the very unlikely event that the trip becomes unviable for any reason, we will offer to refund everyone in full.

 The price of this trip is £460 not including travel.

 Important: Please describe your paragliding experience (hours flown, any mountain flying experience) and confirm any special dietary requirements (please say whether life-threatening).
 We will also require an emergency contact, please provide us with a name, phone number plus any other contact details you wish to share.

-In order to stay safe on this trip, you should make use of the guidance provided, but don’t switch off your own decision making!
+In order to stay safe on this trip, you should avoid groupthink and keep alert in your own decision making!
 You know yourself, your capabilities, fears, and desires.
 Just because more experienced pilots have judged the weather to be OK, it might not be OK for you, and the weather might change, or the more experienced pilots might have missed something that you’ve noticed.